Spring-2022-CISC374/mvp-dreambuddy/README.md

   - From the main branch:
   - `git checkout -b gh-pages`
   - `git push --set-upstream origin gh-pages`
+- Run `npm install` to add any new dependencies
 - To deploy your game, just run one of the following commands to deploy to the right page:
   - `npm run deploy-dev`
   - `npm run deploy-alpha`
   - `npm run deploy-beta`
   - `npm run deploy-final`
 - If all goes well, your game should be accessible at the link shown at the top of the page in green under your GitHub repo's Settings page, in the Pages tab.
+- For local testing you can use `npm rum start`.